top of page

 Create Meaningful and Engaging Activities

 Turn everyday routines and playtime into natural opportunities to model core words through engaging activities.
-These everyday routines and engaging activities make core word learning fun and functional, helping children connect words to real experiences.

 See How to Bring AAC into Play and Daily Routines